1516mounika/com-geo-location/README.md

    ```bash
    cd project-name
    ```
+3. Build the Java application:
+     ```bash
+    mvn clean install
+    ```

-3. Run the Java application: in IntelliJ within the run configuration, please add the inputs you want to test and then click Run:
+4. Run the Java application: in IntelliJ within the run configuration, please add the inputs you want to test and then click Run:

     ![run config](src/main/resources/config.png)